sixeyed/docker-windows-workshop/part-5.md

 docker container ls
 ```

+The output from Compose shows new containers starting to meet the scale request.
 Now browse to the site and enter some prospects:

 ```
 $ip = docker container inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' app_signup-web_1